Articles

 Section 3.
 Nominating Committee

-(iii) develop and submit a slate of candidates for the Chapter ballot to the Chapter Board of Directors for approval;
+• (iii) Develop and submit a slate of candidates for the Chapter ballot to the Chapter Board of Directors for approval with at least one (1) candidate for each vacant position.

 Section 1.
 Limitation of Liability

-These Bylaws where otherwise not dictated by bylaws or policies of APIC may be adopted, altered, amended or repealed, and one or more new Bylaws may be adopted by both the affirmative vote of a majority of the Chapter Board of Directors and the approval of at least two-thirds (2/3) of the Chapter membership voting.
+These Bylaws, where otherwise not dictated by law or restricted as a result of the Chapter’s role as a chapter of APIC, may be adopted, altered, amended, or repealed, and one or more new Bylaws may be adopted by both: